roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 ## Reclaiming Service Account Key Slots

-[GCP Service Account Key Cleaner](https://github.com/roobert/gcp-service-account-key-cleaner) is a small python app I have written which can be run locally, or periodically as a [GCP Function](https://cloud.google.com/functions) to delete keys after a TTL is reached.
+[GCP Service Account Key Cleaner](https://github.com/roobert/gcp-service-account-key-cleaner) is a small python app I have written which deletes keys after a TTL has been reached.
+The app can be run either locally, or periodically as a [GCP Function](https://cloud.google.com/functions).

 ![gcp-sakc](https://raw.githubusercontent.com/roobert/roobert.github.io/master/images/sakc.png)

-You can use `package.sh` to create a distributable asset, and then upload the code to the bucket named `<company_name>-gcp-service-account-key-cleaner` which, along with configuring a GCP Function and associated scheduling resources, can be created by the following Terraform:
+The repository includes a `package.sh` which can be used to create a distributable asset which can then be uploaded to the bucket named `<company_name>-gcp-service-account-key-cleaner` which, along with configuring a GCP Function and associated scheduling resources, can be created by the following Terraform config:
 ```terraform
 locals {
   company_name          = "example"